 Paddington is, by nature, a very helpful bear and so he does a lot of work for charities.

-In the US Paddington has given his support to the 'be homeful' campaign from the charity 'Connecticut Coalition to End Homelessness'.
+In other parts of the world Paddington is involved with a number of different projects such as the 'be homeful' campaign from the charity 'Connecticut Coalition to End Homelessness' in the USA.